EduardoZepeda/coffee-bytes-hugo/content/posts/docker-compose-tutorial-con-comandos-en-gnu-linux/index.en.md

     env_file: common.env
 ```

 Consider that the _env_file_ directive loads values into containers.
-So these variables will not be available when creating the container.
-container.
-For example: you can't put the PORT variable in an env_file and then
-then condition the port that exposes your service.
+So these variables will not be available at the time of creating the container.
+For example: you cannot put the PORT variable in an env_file and then condition the port that exposes your service.

 ```docker
 # NO ES POSIBLE ESTO